Updated on July 23, 2024

 Using System Fonts

-You can also select from any of the system fonts you have on your computer.
-There are plenty of great places to purchase fonts from or even get for free for personal use.
+There are plenty of great places to purchase fonts from or even get them for free for personal use.
 I love having the option of being able to use any font I want in a project.

 Formatting Fonts in Cricut Design Space

-As you can see using a script font like Milkshake doesn’t look great when you first add it to Design Space.
 You have the option to change the style of the font.
 This will vary depending on the font you choose.

-You can also change the letter spacing and line spacing.
-The letter space changes how close or far apart each letter is from the one next to it.
-The line space changes how far apart the rows of text are to the one above and below it.
-I find it best to simply play around with each one using the arrow buttons until the font looks the way I want.
+The line space changes how far apart the rows of text are from the ones above and below.
+I find it best to play around with each one using the arrow buttons until the font looks the way I want.

 Ungroup to Lines takes each row of text and creates a new layer of just that row.
-This can be really helpful if you want to use different fonts for different rows of text in your design.
+This can be helpful if you want to use different fonts for different rows of text in your design.

 Ungroup to Layers detaches the layers from one another to work with them independently.